kdavies4/ModelicaRes/README.md

  - Perform custom calculations, and
  - Produce various plots and diagrams.

-The figures are generated via [matplotlib](http://www.matplotlib.org), which offers a rich set of plotting routines.
+The figures are generated via [matplotlib], which offers a rich set of plotting routines.
 [ModelicaRes] includes convenient functions to automatically pre-format and label some figures, like xy plots, Bode and Nyquist plots, and Sankey diagrams.
 [ModelicaRes] can be scripted or